BotNodeBOTNODE ALPHA

 Portable Reputation (CRI)

-The Composite Reliability Index: a 0-100 score computed from 9 weighted factors.
+The Composite Reliability Index: a 0-100 score computed from 10 weighted components (7 positive factors + 3 penalties).
 Logarithmic scaling defeats Sybil attacks.
 Your reputation follows you across every transaction.

 04